Claire Underwood: Season 4

 After leaving Frank, Claire goes back to Texas, where she has a tense reunion with her mother, who is dying of lymphoma.
 She sets her sights on running for a House of Representatives seat in Texas, with help from political consultant LeAnn Harvey (Neve Campbell).
 Frank persuades her to resume public appearances with him by promising to support her run.
 However, he sandbags her prospective candidacy by endorsing a political ally's daughter, in order to keep Claire focused on his campaign.
 Claire retaliates on the day of the South Carolina primary by covertly leaking a photo of Frank's father with a Klansman, imperiling Frank's candidacy.
 Frank figures out that she was behind the leak and confronts her.
 Claire calmly admits what she did and proposes that she join him in the ticket as his vice president.
 Frank rejects the idea.

 Shortly thereafter, Frank is shot by Lucas Goodwin (Sebastian Arcelus), in an assassination attempt, and falls into a coma.
 While Frank is in surgery, Claire helps guide Frank's weak vice president Donald Blythe (Reed Birney) through a diplomatic crisis with Russia.
 While Frank is receiving a liver transplant, she declines going to the hospital in favor of negotiating a treaty with Petrov, and strong-arms him into accepting the U.S.' terms.
 When Frank recovers from surgery, he agrees to let Claire be his vice president.
 He and Claire advocate for a controversial gun control bill for the sole purpose of creating an atmosphere divisive enough to pick off the potential running mates.
 In the ensuing open convention, they publicly endorse Secretary of State Catherine Durant (Jayne Atkinson) for the job, while working behind the scenes to undermine her and ensure that Claire wins enough delegates to be nominated.
-Meanwhile, she reluctantly honors her mother's request to help her die.
+Meanwhile, she reluctantly honors her mother's request to kill her.
 She and Frank then use the public sympathy from Elizabeth's death to win the nomination; they are now running mates.

 When the terrorist group Islamic Caliphate Organization (ICO) takes an American family hostage, Claire negotiates with their imprisoned leader, Yusuf Al Ahmadi (Farshad Farahat), who agrees to tell his followers to release the hostages.
 Al Ahmadi reneges on the deal, however, and tells them to kill the hostages.
 At the same time, journalist Tom Hammerschmidt (Boris McGiver) publishes an investigative news story detailing Frank's crimes.
 Claire gives Frank the idea to declare war on ICO and allow the public to see the hostage die in order to distract from the scandal and create an atmosphere of widespread fear that they can exploit.